wolfpup-software/jackrabbit-js/README.md

 Jackrabbit is a portable test runner that logs tests in a json serializable format.

-A lot of engineering effort is made to promote test _frameworks_ rather than tests.

-Jackrabbit works up to a test framework from first principles.

 A test is a context that creates assertions about code.

 A function that returns assertions.